 1. Prepare for changes.

 First, expect and prepare yourself for changes because they can be good or bad.
 Preparing beforehand affords you the time to adjust to what may happen next.
 Take this chance as a fresh start.
 So, forget about your old boss and embrace the changes the new one will bring.

 2. Discuss goals and expectations.

-Set a one-on-one meeting with him/her early on and make sure you both start on the right foot.
-Discover what your boss expects from you and explain to him/her what you also expect.
-It’s your right to know how he/she sets priorities, manages your workload, and reviews your performance.
+Set a one-on-one meetings with him or her early on and make sure you both start on the right foot.
+Discover what your boss expects from you and explain what you also expect.
+It’s your right to know how he or she sets priorities, manages your workload, and reviews your performance.
 Likewise, don’t forget to take down notes and put everything into writing to avoid misunderstandings.

 3. Learn to adapt.

 As you work with your new boss, you must adapt his or her ideas and ways of doing things.
 You must prepare yourself because sometimes things can annoy and put you out of your rhythm.
 Once you realize what your boss expects from you, finish at least one assignment right away to demonstrate a strong first impression.
 Keep a positive attitude and be receptive to changes because these will help you succeed in your career.